Dave Scott (choreographer): Early life

 As a teenager, he further developed his skills by forming his own b-boy crew and battling other crews in his neighborhood.
 After graduating high school, Scott attended Weber State University on a basketball scholarship where he earned an associate's degree in business.
 He got his first professional dance job while in Utah by chance when he was asked to replace a dancer on a concert tour after being spotted dancing in a club.
 He later returned to California and started his career by dancing on tours and in music videos.

 Career

 From tours and music videos, he built relationships in the dance community and moved into teaching classes and doing choreography for film and television.
-He describes his choreography style as aggressive, melodic, and energetic.
-He has worked with singers such as Ginuwine, B2K, Tyrese, Brian McKnight, Jon B, IMx, rapper Bow Wow, and Olympic gold medalist Tara Lipinski.
-He is the choreographer and co-creator of teen R&B group Mindless Behavior.
+He described his choreography style as aggressive, melodic, and energetic.
+He worked with singers such as Ginuwine, B2K, Tyrese, Brian McKnight, Jon B, IMx, rapper Bow Wow, and Olympic gold medalist Tara Lipinski.
+He was the choreographer and co-creator of teen R&B group Mindless Behavior.

 In 2012, he co-choreographed the Ubisoft video game The Hip Hop Dance Experience with Laurieann Gibson and b-boy David "Kid David" Shreibman.
-As of May 2013, he is a mentor/judge on Danceamatic.com, a website that host monthly choreography competitions.
+As of May 2013, he was a mentor/judge on Danceamatic.com, a website that hosts monthly choreography competitions.